adolsalamanca/golang-sockets/README.md

 # Golang sockets demo

-Simple demo that shows how to perform communication through TCP sockets between a server and client in Go.
+Small demo that shows how to perform communication through TCP sockets between a server and client in Go.

 ## Getting Started